Flank/flank-dashboard/metrics/web/docs/features/in_progress_builds/01_in_progress_builds_introduction.md

 #### Presentation Layer

 The presentation layer contains the UI-related implementations such as state, pages, widgets, and view models.
-The in-progress builds introduction evidently requires UI changes to display them.
-These changes doesn't affect the dashboard page as the page widget just places UI elements, however some of these UI elements - more precisely, dashboard-specific widgets - displays or closely related to displaying builds and their results.
-Furthermore, the `state` class that provides view models with data to display also needs changes to the entities processing.
+The in-progress builds introduction requires UI changes to display them.
+These changes don't affect the dashboard page as the page widget just places UI elements, however some of these UI elements - more precisely, dashboard-specific widgets - displays or closely related to displaying builds and their results.
+Furthermore, the `state` class that provides view models with data to display also needs changes to the processing entities.

 ##### State & View Models

 The state management of the `dashboard` module is represented by the `ProjectMetricsNotifier`.
-Actually, this class doesn't directly uses the `BuildStatus`, however, as the `ProjectMetricsNotifier` processes entities into view models, it requires changes.
+This class doesn't directly use the `BuildStatus`, however, as the `ProjectMetricsNotifier` processes entities into view models, it requires changes.
 More precisely, these changes are related to the view models which stand for the project metrics.

 The main idea is to divide the build result view model into two specific `FinishedBuildResultViewModel` and `InProgressBuildResultViewModel` for finished and in-progress builds respectively.
 This idea is based on the fact that the UI elements responsible for displaying these types significantly differ (consider the [Widgets](#widgets) section to discover the UI elements).
-This separation is also required according to the fact that in-progress builds has no stable `duration` meaning that it grows until the build is finished.
+This separation is also required according to the fact that in-progress builds have no stable `duration` meaning that it grows until the build is finished.

-Furthermore, as the in-progress builds has no stable `duration`, the state and view models should be updated to provide the maximum possible duration for the list of builds in `BuildResultMetricViewModel`.
+Furthermore, as the in-progress builds have no stable `duration`, the state and view models should be updated to provide the maximum possible duration for the list of builds in `BuildResultMetricViewModel`.
 This prevents the graph with build results from displaying bars for in-progress builds significantly larger than bars for finished builds (which have fixed duration).
-This means that the state should process the list of builds to define the maximum possible duration and provide it with `BuildResultMetricViewModel` instance in the `maxBuildDuration` field.
+This means that the state should process the list of builds to define the maximum possible duration and provide it with the `BuildResultMetricViewModel` instance in the `maxBuildDuration` field.

 Also, the `BuildResultPopupViewModel` shouldn't require the given duration to be non-null anymore.
 This is strongly related to the UI design changes and the fact that the popup doesn't display duration for in-progress builds.